Absolute Expressiveness of Subgraph-based Centrality Measures: Classification

 \section{Classification}

-The results of the previous sections provide tools that allow us to establish whether a measure can be expressed as a (monotonic) subgraph motif measure (relative to the induced ranking).
-With such technical tools available, the next step is to determine whether existing measures belong to the family of (monotonic) subgraph motif measures (relative to the induced ranking).
+We proceed to determine whether existing measures belong to the family of (monotonic) subgraph-based measures (relative to the induced ranking) by exploiting the technical tools provided by the results of the previous sections.
 Such a classification, apart from being interesting in its own right, will provide insights on the structural similarities and differences among existing centrality measures.
-To this end, we focus on established measures from the literature (including $\stress$, $\allsub$, and $\closeness$), and provide a rather complete classification depicted in Tables~\ref{tab:classification} and~\ref{tab:classification-monotonic}; the formal definitions of the considered measures are omitted, and can be found in the appendix.
-The second (resp., third) column determines whether the measure $\Ce$ stated in the first column is subgraph motif (resp., subgraph motif relative to the induced ranking); $\checkmark$ means that it is, $\times$ means that it is not, $\times[\mathit{trees}]$ means that it is not even for trees, $\checkmark[\mathit{con}]$ means that it is over connected graphs, $\checkmark[\mathit{trees}]$ means that it is over trees, and $?$ means that it is open.
-Concerning Table~\ref{tab:classification-monotonic}, $\star$ refers to any measure considered in Table~\ref{tab:classification} apart from $\betweeness$, and $\times[\mathit{con}]$ means that the respective measure (i.e., $\betweeness$) is not monotonic subgraph motif even for connected graphs.
-Note that Table~\ref{tab:classification-monotonic} is identical to Table~\ref{tab:classification}, apart from $\betweeness$, which is provably not monotonic subgraph motif (relative to the induced ranking).
+To this end, we focus on established measures from the literature and provide a rather complete classification depicted in Tables~\ref{tab:classification} and~\ref{tab:classification-monotonic}; due to space constraints, the formal definitions of the considered measures are omitted.
+The second (resp., third) column determines whether the measure $\Ce$ stated in the first column is subgraph-based (resp., subgraph-based relative to the induced ranking); $\checkmark$ means that it is, $\times$ means that it is not, $\times[\mathit{trees}]$ means that it is not even for trees, $\checkmark[\mathit{con}]$ means that it is over connected graphs, $\checkmark[\mathit{trees}]$ means that it is over trees, and $?$ means that it is open.
+Concerning Table~\ref{tab:classification-monotonic}, $\star$ refers to any measure considered in Table~\ref{tab:classification} apart from $\betweeness$, and $\times[\mathit{con}]$ means that the respective measure (i.e., $\betweeness$) is not monotonic subgraph-based even for connected graphs.
+Note that Table~\ref{tab:classification-monotonic} is identical to Table~\ref{tab:classification}, apart from $\betweeness$, which is provably not monotonic subgraph-based (relative to the induced ranking).

 We would like to remark that the result $\checkmark[\mathit{con}]$ for $\eigenvector$ in both tables holds for a broader class of graphs than connected graphs.
-Moreover, we can show that $\betweeness$ is a (monotonic) subgraph motif measure (relative to the induced ranking) for a class of graphs that captures the class of trees and is incomparable to the class of connected graphs.
-Nevertheless, for the sake of readability, we state our expressibility results only for trees and connected graphs; further details can be found in the appendix.
+Moreover, we can show that $\betweeness$ is a (monotonic) subgraph-based measure (relative to the induced ranking) for a class of graphs that captures the class of trees and is incomparable to the class of connected graphs.
+For the sake of readability, we state our expressibility results only for trees and connected graphs.